Shocked by the Bible p.3

 The Interviewer asks the question how can there be many offspring when the Bible says there is only one begotten son?

-Kovacs response: “Jesus is the only begotten son by virtue of the way he came into the world but the bible also says God is having many sons and daughters.
+Kovacs response: “Jesus is the only begotten son by virtue of the way he came into the world but the Bible also says God is having many sons and daughters.
 That is a Bible quote.”
 (Ed.
-Note: no it is not a Bible quote, that is your words, spin on the words of the Bible.
+Note: no that is not a Bible quote, that is your words, a spin on the words of the Bible.

 Kovac speaking of getting into a womb of human being (Mary).
 He then tells us Jesus Christ is the creator God of the Old Testament (which is correct).
 The only begotten means far more than coming into the world by a virgin birth, it means he is Gods only Son, the only God/man, two natures that are united forever.

 John 1:14 speaking of Jesus having, “the glory as of the only begotten of the Father.”
 Meaning Jesus is unique one of a kind human who is God, the only God man.
 To say we will be children (sons and daughters like him) is to say Jesus will no longer to be unique.
 Which means you do understand the incarnation which was done through a virgin conception.

 Rom.
 8:16-17 explains we are “joint heirs with Christ.”
 V.19 the creation eagerly waits for the revealing of the sons of God.”
 Which are the resurrected ones.

 Jesus said of man, “in the resurrection … are like angels of God in heaven.”
 (Matt 22:30).